 Though this natural wonder is petite, what it lacks in size it makes up for in charm.
 Sunbathers can sprawl out on the adjacent rocks, soaking in both the sun and the view.
 Plus, you’re never too far from a cold drink, thanks to the restaurant and hotel perched just above.

 And if you’re visiting with your sweetheart, take a dip in the channel—tradition says you’ll be married within a year.
-Ready to explore one of the best beaches in Europe?
-Dive in!

 But don’t let its beauty fool you—getting to this secluded paradise is no walk in the park.
 It’s a long, rocky hike, so be sure to lace up those sturdy shoes.
 Pro tip: Park at ‘Afionas Parking’ for a mere €5 and brace yourself for a 20-minute trek.
 Pack some snacks and drinks because once you’re there, it’s just you, the sea, and some of the best snorkeling in Europe.

 Corfu itself is a melting pot of Venetian, French, and British cultures, offering a rich history, picturesque landscapes, and a climate that’s always beach-ready.
-Ready for a double dose of one of the best beaches in Europe?
-Porto Timoni awaits!

-When it comes to the best beaches in Europe, Las Teresitas in Tenerife isn’t just showing up—it’s showing off.
+When it comes to the popular beaches in Europe, Las Teresitas in Tenerife isn’t just showing up—it’s showing off.
 Often crowned the most beautiful beach in the Canary Islands, this golden wonder is a family-friendly paradise where the sand isn’t just ordinary sand—it’s imported straight from the Sahara!
 Because when you’re one of the best beaches in Europe, you get the best sand, too.

 Tucked into a protected bay in Santa Cruz de Tenerife, the island’s capital, Las Teresitas offers everything you need for a lazy beach day.
 Whether you’re swimming in its warm waters, strolling along the golden shore, or simply lounging on a sunbed for just €4 a day, this beach has you covered.